xXValhallaCoderXx/kiro-ide-constellation/docs/README.md

 - Output is written to ./.constellation/data/codebase-dependencies.json.
 - You can re-run the scan any time via the command palette: "Constellation: Scan Dependencies".

+Graph-context onboarding plans
+- The plan generator uses the dependency graph written to ./.constellation/data/codebase-dependencies.json.
+- If the graph file is missing, the MCP server triggers POST /scan via the local HTTP bridge, then retries loading the graph.
+- Seed resolution: exact/case-insensitive path matching, TS/JS extension swaps, basename scoring, and topic matching.
+- Traversal: breadth-first over the union of import and reverse edges (depth=1, limit≈30), ranked by distance then node degree.
+- Output: plan steps include the seed (if resolved) and up to 5 related files for quick onboarding context.

 Event architecture (overview)
 - Webview ↔ Extension (UI messaging)
   - Webview UI posts messages via window.postMessage (wrapped by webview-ui/src/services/messenger.ts).